 MUSIC PRODUCERS, PRODUCER/WRITERS, AND ENGINEER/WRITERS:

-Andy Anderson, Arkatechz Beatz, Audio Jacc, Beasley Bangorz, Billey Pettaway, BiPolar Media, Calvin Miller, Carvin Haggins, Chris Godbey, Daniel Jones, David Ivory, Don Groove, Estate of Jerry Ross, Freek Van Workum, Jae Staxx, Jerome “Jroc Tha Ghost” Harmon, Jim Beanz, Joe Nicolo, Kaui Williams, King Solomon Logan, Lamont Fleming, Lars Hustoft, Lawrence Goodman, Leon “Pop Trax” Huff, II, Milli Beatz, Nick Luscombe, Omar Grand, Quran Goodman, Rick Friedrich, Ritz Reynolds, Roy “Royalty” Hamilton, Rugged Ness, Salme Dahlstrom, Sean “Di$” Stein, Stan Stammers, The Cratez, Timbaland, and Tyler Nicolo
+Andy Anderson, Arkatech Beatz, Audio Jacc, Beasley Bangorz, Billey Pettaway, BiPolar Media, Calvin Miller, Carvin Haggins, Chris Godbey, Daniel Jones, David Ivory, Don Groove, Foreign Vu, Freek Van Workum, Global Hu$$le Entertainment, Jae Staxx, Jerome “Jroc Tha Ghost” Harmon, Jim Beanz, Joe Nicolo, Kaui Williams, King Solomon Logan, Lamont Fleming, Lars Hustoft, Lawrence Goodman, Leon “Pop Trax” Huff, II, Love Music Group, Milli Beatz, Nick Luscombe, Omar Grand, Quran Goodman, Rick Friedrich, Ritz Reynolds, Roy “Royalty” Hamilton, Rugged Ness, Salme Dahlstrom, Sean “Di$” Stein, Stan Stammers, The Cratez, Timbaland, and Tyler Nicolo

 RECORDING ARTISTS AND ARTIST/WRITERS: